-a small ball of naphthalene or, sometimes, camphor, the fumes of which repel moths, as from woolens, furs, etc.
+A small ball of naphthalene or, sometimes, camphor, the fumes of which repel moths, as from woolens or furs.

 in (or out of) mothballs